Technical debt benchmarks 2026: where does your team stand?

 Every benchmark in this table comes from self-reporting (developer surveys) or proxy measurement (DORA metrics).
 Real medians are probably worse than reported for two reasons: (1) teams with the worst debt are least likely to participate in benchmarking surveys, and (2) engineers tend to underestimate the debt drag they have normalised to.

-CAST Software's CRASH Report is the exception -- it analyses actual code rather than asking engineers to report.
+CAST Software's CRASH Report is the exception.
+It analyses actual code rather than asking engineers to report.
 CAST's methodology is the most objective in the industry, though it too has sample bias (clients who can afford CAST's analysis tools).

-Continue reading:
+Continue Reading

 Sources